sfdx-isv/sfdx-falcon-template/README.md

 ```
 cp -a  sfdx-falcon-template/.  my-new-sfdx-project
 ```
-**Step Four:** Kill then re-initialize Git in your project folder to start from a clean (empty) history
+**Step Four:** Kill, then re-initialize Git in your project folder to start from a clean (empty) history
 ```
 cd my-new-sfdx-project            # Change to your project directory
 rm -rf .git                       # Remove .git, killing the sfdx-falcon-template history